shoelim/shoelim.github.io/_pages/portfolio.md

 - **Robustness:** how to leverage randomness to make ML safer and more reliable
 - **Optimization:** how to understand and improve optimization algorithms in ML meaningfully

+I also have a long-standing interest in **multiscale stochastic dynamics**, especially homogenization and related applications in statistical mechanics, including both classical mathematical approaches and emerging data-driven methods.

 <!-- Some more specific research projects are: <br>